goauthentik/authentik/website/integrations/services/vmware-vcenter/index.md

 Under _Providers_, create an OAuth2/OpenID provider with these settings:

 -   Redirect URI: `https://vcenter.company/ui/login/oauth2/authcode`
 -   Sub Mode: If your Email address Schema matches your UPN, select "Based on the User's Email...", otherwise select "Based on the User's UPN...".
-If you are using Authentik's managed LDAP outpost you can chose "Based on the User's username"
+If you are using authentik's managed LDAP outpost, chose "Based on the User's username"
 -   Scopes: Select the Scope Mapping you've created in Step 1
 -   Signing Key: Select any available key